 - Atrial fibrillation develops in about 4 in 10 cases.
 In this condition, the heart beats in a fast and irregular way.
 This occurs because the electrical signals in the enlarged atrium become faulty.
 The irregular heart rhythm can cause the sensation of a 'thumping heart' (palpitations) and make you even more breathless.
 See the separate leaflet called Atrial Fibrillation.

 - Heart failure may develop and gradually become more severe.
 This causes worsening shortness of breath, tiredness, and fluid retention in various tissues of the body.
-See the separate leaflet called Heart Failure.
+See the separate leaflet called Congestive Heart Failure.

 - Stroke.
 A blood clot may form within the enlarged left atrium, which does not fully empty into the ventricle with each heartbeat.
 A blood clot is more likely to occur if you also develop atrial fibrillation.
 A blood clot may travel through the heart, be carried in the bloodstream and get stuck and block a blood vessel in another part of the body.
 For example, it may get stuck in a blood vessel going to the brain and cause a stroke.
 See the separate leaflet called Stroke.